ion-channel/anion/lib/auth/docs.md

     - returns: undefined
     - example: `setToken('a')`
   - `appendHeaders`
-    - description: returns an object, possibly with a token used for authentication, to be used as the headers for an http request
+    - description: returns an object, possibly with a token used for authentication, to be used as the headers for a http request
     - parameters
       - headers, type object, optional
     - returns: object, examples: `{}`, `{ Authorization: 'bearer a'}`